sujanshanmugaraj/GoatPSGHackathon_22PD35/README.md

 The system immediately notifies the user when a requested path or vertex is blocked or occupied, preventing the assignment of tasks to already congested paths.

+## Technologies used

+Python 3.x

+Tkinter (for GUI)

+Logging module (for logging robot actions and status)

+Custom modules for FleetManager and TrafficManager